Visiting the beautiful Pyramids of Giza

 The Great Sphinx: Date Unknown

-One of the world’s biggest monuments, no one really knows who built it, when or why, giving it powerful enigmatic appeal.
+The Sphinx is equally fascinating.
+It’s one of the world’s biggest monuments, yet no one really knows who built it, when, or why, giving it powerful enigmatic appeal.

 Some think the Sphinx’s face looks like Khafre and was built along with his pyramid.
 Others think it was built earlier, by his father Khufu, while some think it predates them both.

-Carved into the limestone bedrock, they’ve also found color remnants, so think it was once covered in very bright colors.
-One can only imagine how awe-inspiring the Giza Plateau was.
+Carved into the limestone bedrock, they’ve also found remnants of color on it, so some think that it was once covered in very bright colors.
+One can only imagine how stunning it was.

 Great Sphinx one of the highlights of visiting the pyramids